StanJulia/Stan.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.3-v0.1.3
+This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.3-v0.1.4

 ## What's new

+### Version 0.1.4

+1. Fix for the case where CmdStan is not installed (e.g. in tests on pkg.julialang.org)

 ### Version 0.1.3